vrsreeganesh/MatlabxCUDA/_sources/Chapters/SkeletalMex.md

 # The Skeletal Structure

-There are a number of ways to interface Matlab with CUDA.
-We shall start with the most basic example and the more sophisticated approaches shall be presented later.
+In this section, we introduce the mex-cuda structure that we will be following throughout the examples.
+Note that there are a number of ways to interface CUDA with Matlab using Mex.
+However, we start with the simple approaches and build up the more difficult methods as we go through.

 ## Gateway Function